 Expanding Accessibility for All Learners

-In addition to personalization, LLMs also have remarkable potential to make learning accessible to students with diverse needs and disabilities.
+In addition to personalization, LLMs for personalized learning also have remarkable potential to make learning accessible to students with diverse needs and disabilities.
 Traditionally, students with disabilities face considerable barriers to education, as existing materials and methods are rarely designed with accessibility in mind.
-But LLMs can help tear down these barriers through flexible, on-demand generation of accessible learning formats.
+But LLMs for education can help tear down these barriers through flexible, on-demand generation of accessible learning formats.

-For visually impaired students, LLMs can dynamically generate rich textual descriptions of images, graphs, charts, diagrams and other visual content.
+For visually impaired students, LLMs for education can dynamically generate rich textual descriptions of images, graphs, charts, diagrams, and other visual content.
 Advanced AI can also produce tactile graphics and models for those with visual disabilities.
 For those with reading disabilities, LLMs can summarize key ideas from texts and simplify language into easier-to-read versions.
 LLMs further enable auditory learning by converting educational texts into natural-sounding speech.

 For English language learners, LLMs can translate educational content into dozens of languages in seconds.
 This breaks down language barriers and allows non-native speakers to learn in their most comfortable tongue.
 Accessibility features like text simplification also aid ESL students in comprehending complex academic texts.